nathanreyes/vue-screen-utils/README.md

 # vue-screen-utils

-A dependency-free collection of utility functions and plugins for using media queries in Vue 3.
+A dependency-free collection of screen utility functions in Vue 3, written completely in TypeScript.

 - [**Use Screens**](#use-screens): Use function for mapping screen sizes to media query strings, arrays and custom values
 - [**Screens Plugin**](#screens-plugin): Same `useScreens` goodness but applied application-wide in a Vue plugin.
 - [**Use Media Query**](#use-media-query): Use function for evaluating simple media query strings.
 - [**Use Resize Observer**](#use-resize-observer): Use function for evaluating changes made to an ref element's content rect.
+- [**Use Dark Mode**](#use-dark-mode): Use function for observing dark mode using manual, class or system preference strategies.

 ## Install package